-You will work in a team of up to 20: this will always include the session lead (Student Digital Skills Officer or Manager) and may include other postgraduate demonstrators.
-The Student Digital Skills Officer or Manager will be ultimately responsible for the class and will provide you with instructions for the smooth running of the session.
+You will work in a team of up to 20: this will always include a session lead - either the Digital Skills Officer or a postgraduate demonstrator who has been assigned a lead role.
+The Digital Skills Officer will be ultimately responsible for the class and will provide you with instructions for the smooth running of the session.
 The number of demonstrators varies depending on the class size and content.
-Most sessions involve classes between 20 and 70 students, and all take place within computer cluster rooms.
+Most sessions involve classes of between 20 and 70 students, and all take place within computer cluster rooms.
+At times, drop-in sessions offering a more tailored approach may be required.
+In this instance, the Digital Skills Officer will be present and provide any additional/necessary guidance prior to the session.

-Most classes run for 2 hours and you will be scheduled to demonstrate a week in advance.
+Most classes run for 2 hours, and you will be scheduled to demonstrate around the 15th of the month prior to month you will teach (i.e. teaching in November will be scheduled on or around October 15).
 Classes are only scheduled during term-time, and most teaching takes place in terms 1 and 2.
-On average, you should expect to work between 4 and 8 hours per month, although this varies significantly throughout the year.
+On average, you should expect to work between 4 and 6 hours per month, although this varies significantly throughout the year on inter-school demand and demonstrator skillsets.

-You should ensure that you inform the Student Digital Skills Officer of any times that you are unavailable to demonstrate, so this can be taken into consideration when completing the demonstrator schedule.
-If you are scheduled to teach at a time that you cannot attend, you should arrange for a swap or replacement and inform the Student Digital Skills Officer of this change. (see 2.4 part 1.)
+You should ensure that you inform the Digital Skills Officer of any times that you are unavailable to demonstrate, so this can be taken into consideration when completing the demonstrator schedule.
+If you are scheduled to teach at a time that you cannot attend, you should arrange for a swap or replacement and inform the Digital Skills Officer of this change (see 2.4 part 1.)